This article has been medically reviewed by Dr. Charles Penick, MD

 - Lion’s Mane Mushroom.
 An edible fungus, Lion’s Mane Mushroom has been used to improve focus, improve memory, and relieve depression.
 It also has been used to stimulate Nerve Growth Factor (NGF), enhancing the brain’s natural ability to alter itself structurally.

 There are many nootropic supplements on the market.
-Two stellar nootropic products that we recommend are:
+Two stellar nootropic products that we recommend are (use promo code REV15 to save 15%):

 Qualia Mind contains Celastrus paniculatus, the Ayurvedic nootropic herb also known as “intellect tree.”
 This product is gluten free and contains no GMO products.
 Qualia Mind is safe for vegans and includes the following potent ingredients: